 Because places on our trips are limited, asking prospective Politrippers to pay a small application fee ensures that, providing you pass the eligibility check, we can reserve you a place on the programme whilst you complete a full application.
 This way we make sure no one’s time is wasted in the application process and the best possible candidates apply!

-If your application is successful, you will be enrolled in a comprehensive training and support programme prior to your departure, ensuring you are ready to hit the ground running (or knocking – doors that is) once you arrive in your destination country.
+If your application is successful, you will be enrolled in a comprehensive training and support programme prior to your departure, ensuring you are ready to hit the ground running once you arrive in your destination country.
 We’ll make sure you’re trained in the local political context – that you know who your candidate(s) is/are, what their platform issues are, key local issues, past election results, and how your race relates to the bigger picture within the national political context.
 We’ll also coach you through some of the main campaigning methods.
 Never worked a campaign before?
 No problem.
 Our management team have well over a decade of combined experience working on campaigns.
 We’ll familiarize you with some of the main campaigning methods at your destination and make sure you’re well trained in phone banking, canvassing (knocking doors) and how to act as a representative of a major political party.
 Also included is a training and induction pack which will include information on the area you’ll be staying, your candidate(s), who you’ll be working with, more detail on the tasks you’ll be working on, local sights, attractions, transport options, restaurants and bars (in the US it’s over 21s only remember!) and general information to make sure you get the most out of your trip.
+Whilst we hope to be able to run the training day in-person, currently all training for all programmes will be delivered virtually.
+In order to participate in the programme, all participants must complete ALL training required of them before the start of their programme or trip.

-Each group of 4 or more (the minimum size of each group per location is 4 people) will have a paid, Politrip staff member with them for the duration of the trip.
-This person will arrange your daily volunteering activities, drive your team around, organise social activities and be on hand for support if anything goes wrong.
+Each group of 4 or more (the minimum size of each group per location is 4 people) will have a Team Leader with them for the duration of the trip.
+This person will co-ordinate with the Politrip Team your daily volunteering activities, drive your team around, organise social activities and be on hand for support if anything goes wrong.
 Additionally, Politrip Management will be in-country during each trip and are always just a phone call or email away and will be happy to provide any additional support or advice you may need.
+For information about support on the Virtual Campaigns, the Northern Ireland Politrip, and the US Internship Programme please see the relevant section below.

 The safety and enjoyment of our Politrippers is of paramount concern, but we realize that sometimes things can go wrong, whether it’s a cancelled flight or someone falling ill.
 We strongly advise all Politrippers to take out a suitable travel insurance policy, and recommend they select ‘travel disruption’ as an optional add-on.
 For example, basic annual policies covering worldwide travel can usually be purchased for £30 and up, but expect to pay around £50 for more inclusive policies.
 In addition to individual insurance, Politrip holds a full Tour Operator’s insurance, ensuring that if anything does go wrong, we’re covered.
 You will be provided with a 24/7 phone number and email address to contact in case of emergencies.

 We take feedback very seriously, and will do everything we can to address any issues in a timely and effective manner.
 You can use the emergency phone number and email address to relay any concerns directly to Politrip management.
-All Politrippers will be covered under UK consumer law and will have a right to apply for a refund if Politrip fails to provide the service as advertised.
+All Politrippers will be covered under UK consumer law and will have a right to apply for a refund if Politrip fails to provide a Politrip programme or trip*.
+Depending on your programme you will be informed of the exact terms of the programme’s advertisement.
 Any issues should be raised at the earliest possible opportunity during or before your trip.
+Please note that a formal complaint can only be made once a programme has started and cannot be made during the application, induction, or pre-departure period. *Politrip reserves the right to change the location of a participant’s trip, providing the alternative location is on the same programme as the original location.
+In this scenario if this was to happen a participant would not be able to lodge a formal complaint.

 In your application form you will have the chance to choose your preferred trip locations.
-Where we offer trips with multiple locations, we will always guarantee you one of your top 3 locations or you'll get your application fee back.
+Where we offer trips with multiple locations, we will always aim to place you on one of your top 3 locations.
+However, we reserve the right to place you at any location offered within the programme.
 Politrip reserves the right to cancel or change any trip and offer a suitable alternative at no extra cost to the participant.
-If this occurs and you are not satisfied with the alternative you will be entitled to a full refund.

 Yes, we offer a 25% discount on each additional trip you book (the discount will be applied to the cheaper trip).
-All past Politrippers are also elgible for this discount at any time.
+All past Politrippers are also eligible for this discount at any time.
+Participants who have taken part in a Virtual Campaign will be entitled to a 15% discount when signing up for their second programme.
+Please note we cannot offer any discounts on the US Internship Programme.

 There may be some cases where non-ESTA eligible individuals may be able to apply for our USA trips (such as US or Canadian passport holders), however we advise anyone thinking of applying from a non-ESTA country to contact us on email@example.com before completing the online eligibility check.
 If you are travelling to any of our trips and cannot get ESTA or visa-free access to your destination, please contact us before applying.
 We will treat each enquiry on a case by case basis.